strapi/strapi/docs/3.0.0-beta.x/migration-guide/migration-guide-beta.17-to-beta.18.md

 ## Adding new root page files

-We created new home pages when your go to your api url.
+We have created new home pages for your api url.
 You will need to copy `index.html` and `production.html` into your `public` folder.
 You can find those two files [here](https://github.com/strapi/strapi/tree/master/packages/strapi-generate-new/lib/resources/files/public).